les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-23-lecons-apprises-en-developpement-logiciel.markdown

 **16. Rubber ducking.** Whenever you are stuck, go to a colleague and explain the problem to them.
 Many times, as you talk, you realize what the problem is, even if your colleague doesn’t say a word.
 Sounds like magic, but works surprisingly often.

-**16. `Rubber ducking`.** À chaque fois que vous êtes bloqué, allez voir un collègue et expliquez lui le problème, vous réaliserez alors ce qu'est le problème, même si votre collègue ne dit pas un mot. Ça à l'air magique, mais de manière surprenante, cela fonctionne souvent.
+**16. Cible facile.** À chaque fois que vous êtes bloqué, allez voir un collègue et expliquez lui le problème, vous réaliserez alors ce qu'est le problème, même si votre collègue ne dit pas un mot. Ça à l'air magique, mais de manière surprenante, cela fonctionne souvent.

 **17. Ask.** Reading and running the code is often great for figuring out what it does and how it works.
 But if you have the possibility to ask someone knowledgeable (perhaps the original author), use that option too.
 Being able to ask specific questions, and follow-up questions to those, can give you information in minutes that would otherwise take days to get.

-**27. Demandez.** Lire et exécuter du code est souvent une bonne manière pour comprendre ce qu'il fait et comment il fonctionne.
+**27. Demandez.** Lire et exécuter du code est souvent une bonne manière pour comprendre ce que le code fait et comment il fonctionne.
 Mais si vous la possibilité de demander à quelqu'un ayant la connaissance (peut être l'auteur originel), utilisez aussi cette option.
-Pouvoir poser des questions spécifiques, et des questions subséquentes, peut vous donner des informations dans la minute qui vous prendrait autrement des jours à obtenir.
+Pouvoir poser des questions spécifiques, et des questions subséquentes, peut vous donner des informations dans la minute et qui autrement vous prendrait des jours à obtenir.

 **18. Share credit.** Make sure to give credit where credit is due.
 Say: “Marcus came up with the idea to try…” (if he did), instead of “we tried …”.
 Go out of your way to mention who else helped or contributed.

-**18. Partagez le crédit.** Soyez certain de donner le crédit lorsque celui-ci est dû.
-Dites : "Marcus est venu avec cette idée à essayer ..." (s'il l'a fait), à la place de "nous avons essayé ...".
-Changez vos habitudes et mentionner qui d'autre à contribuer ou à aider.
+**18. Partagez le crédit.** Soyez certain de donner le crédit à qui de droit.
+Dites : "Marcus a eu l'idée d'essayer ..." (s'il l'a fait), à la place de "nous avons essayé ...".
+Changez vos habitudes et mentionner qui d'autre à contribuer et aider.

 ## Miscellaneous